moj-analytical-services/splink/README.md

 - [A introductory presentation on Splink](https://www.youtube.com/watch?v=msz3T741KQI)
 - [An introduction to the Splink Comparison Viewer dashboard](https://www.youtube.com/watch?v=DNvCMqjipis)

-## Charts Gallery

-You can see all of the interactive charts provided in Splink by checking out the [Charts Gallery](https://moj-analytical-services.github.io/splink/charts/index.html).

 ## Support

-To find the best place to ask a question, report a bug or get general advice, please refer to our [Contributing Guide](./CONTRIBUTING.md).
+To find the best place to ask a question, report a bug or get general advice, please refer to our [Guide](./CONTRIBUTING.md).

 ## Use Cases

 To see how users are using Splink in the wild, check out the [Use Cases](https://moj-analytical-services.github.io/splink/#use-cases) section of the docs.

 ## Awards

-❓ Future of Government Awards 2023: Open Source Creation - [Shortlisted, result to be announced shortly](https://futureofgovernment.com/en)

 🥈 Civil Service Awards 2023: Best Use of Data, Science, and Technology - [Runner up](https://www.civilserviceawards.com/best-use-of-data-science-and-technology-award-2/)